 And then, my favourite part of our dinner was a dessert.
 I’m not exaggerating when I say it was one of the best desserts I ever had in my life.
 And it was the first time I wanted to go to the kitchen and compliment the chef.
 Well, I was too shy to do that, but if by any chance that fine gentlemen is reading this, thank you for this beautiful dessert.

 If you still haven’t decided on where to spend your Valentine’s Day dinner in Amsterdam, definitely consider In de Waag.
-It’s one of the most romantic restaurants in Amsterdam and I think we’re going to spend more of our romantic dinners in Amsterdam there.
+It’s one of the most romantic restaurants in Amsterdam, and I think we’re going to spend more of our romantic dinners in Amsterdam there.
 Here is their Valentine’s menu together with that amazing dessert you can see on a photo below.

 Romantic landmarks in de Wallen neighbourhood

 After a delicious dinner, we’ve taken a walk around the old streets of de Wallen.
 I’m always wondering about stories behind those canal houses and people that used to live in them.
 How many romantic dinners were organised in them?
-How many love letters written?
+How many love letters were written?
 Did some of their former residents end up in those canals after learning about the unreturned love?

-Well, back on a happier note, during our walk we stumbled upon one of my favourite statues in Amsterdam.
+Well, back on a happier note, during our walk, we stumbled upon one of my favourite statues in Amsterdam.
 Sculpture of a couple kissing, from one of the plays written by a famous Dutch poet and playwright Gerbrand Bredero.
 He lived in this neighbourhood at the beginning of the 17th Century.

 Some other romantic things to do in Amsterdam

-There are so many different things to do on a Valentine’s Day in Amsterdam.
+There are so many different things to do on Valentine’s Day in Amsterdam.
 If you have the whole day to spend in a city, then here are my recommendations for some other romantic things you can do.
 Of course, before finishing your day by having a romantic dinner at In de Waag (I’m obviously still dreaming about that dessert there…).

 # – Listen to the concert – Het Kononklijk Concertgebouw organises so many great and interesting music performances.
 From some classical pieces to the Star Wars and other music from the movies.
 It could definitely be a nice place for a romantic date in Amsterdam.